 If you have subscribed to us or agreed to be on a contact list to receive information from us, you can ask to be removed at any time by using the unsubscribe link included in any e-communications, or by emailing firstname.lastname@example.org.

-If you have any questions about these rights, or you would like to exercise any of them, please contact us by submitting a request to email@example.com – additional details of how to get in touch are set out in section 10 below.
+If you have any questions about these rights, or you would like to exercise any of them, please contact us by submitting a request to email@example.com.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.